FiMcMahon/shannon_allotments/README.md

 Many issues were at least partly resolved by searching Stack Overflow, w3schools and MDN Docs.
 Harry, a Code Institue mentor helped with my understanding of a responsive css nav bar.
 Inspiration for the README.md came from Tasha Taylor Johnson's repository.
-Content from Gardening for Biodiversity booklet by Juanita Browne was included on the News Page. .
+Content from the Gardening for Biodiversity booklet by Juanita Browne was included on the News Page.

 ### Code
 Throughout the building process I found many helpful tutorials online.
 I sometimes applied principles within them to the site, after fully understanding their code and modifying to fit the site's needs.
-For example for a responsive Youtube video I used this [tutorial](https://www.youtube.com/watch?v=9YffrCViTVk)
+For example for a responsive Youtube video I used this [tutorial](https://www.youtube.com/watch?v=9YffrCViTVk).

 The image gallery, navbar and contact form were inspired by Code Institutes Love Running project